 Suffering a spinal cord injury due to the mistakes or negligence of another person can be a very traumatizing experience.
-The road to recovery is in most cases very long and expensive.
-The effects are not only felt by the injured victim alone, but by their friends and families too.
-According to statistics from the Centers for Disease Control and Prevention (CDC), at least 1.4 million people in the United States suffer from a spinal cord-related injury.
-These numbers continue to rise daily, with millions of people being exposed to insurmountable dangers that cause injuries to the spine.
+The road to recovery is, in most cases, long and expensive.
+The effects are not only felt by the injured victim alone but also by their friends and families.
+According to statistics from the Centers for Disease Control and Prevention (CDC), at least 1.4 million people in the United States suffer from a spinal cord-related injury, and these numbers continue to rise daily, with millions of people being exposed to insurmountable dangers that cause injuries to the spine.

-After suffering a spinal cord injury, the best you can hope for in most cases is re-learning how to do the small things: move and walk on your own.
-Very often, injured persons may be tied to a wheelchair, and even with a power-assisted one, mobility and optimal body functioning is still limited.
-On top of all these shortcomings, there’s also a great risk of suffering more harm in terms of poor muscle development and respiratory infections.
+After suffering a spinal cord injury, the best one can hope for, in most cases, is re-learning how to do the small things: move and walk on your own.
+Very often, injured persons may be confined to a wheelchair, and even with a power-assisted one, mobility and optimal body functioning are still limited.
+On top of all these challenges, there’s also a great risk of suffering more harm, such as poor muscle development and respiratory infections.
 Generally speaking, sustaining a spinal cord injury means that life may change significantly for the affected person.

 As expected, motor vehicle crashes bear the biggest force of impact, and when a passenger is knocked against the vehicle’s interior, there is a high chance that the spine will suffer a blow in the process.
 What’s even worse is an accident involving pedestrians.
 With no vehicle protection, pedestrians can suffer catastrophic damage.
 These crashes account for many of all spinal cord injuries reported in the U.S.

 Areas with a lot of people are breeding grounds for slip and fall accidents.
-And although you can fall anywhere, when stores keep your attention to the shelves and they fail to monitor their floors, it makes it possible for the customers to sustain injuries from a slip and fall accident.
-Supermarkets, theaters, stadiums and grocery stores are the most common areas where slips and falls occur, accounting for a significant percentage of spinal cord injury cases.
+Although you can fall anywhere, when stores fail to monitor their floors and keep customers’ attention to the shelves, it makes it possible for them to sustain injuries from a slip and fall accident.
+Supermarkets, theaters, stadiums, and grocery stores are the most common areas where slips and falls occur, accounting for a significant percentage of spinal cord injury cases.

-Risky medical procedures such as surgery can also result in spinal cord injuries.
-Worthy to note is the fact that not all of these incidences are accidental.
-Some of them are from doctor negligence.
-And in this case, the civil liability falls on the party at fault, be it doctors, nurses or manufacturers of defective medical products.
-Our knowledgeable Conroe lawyers can help you file a spinal cord injury lawsuit after an act of medical malpractice so that you recoup the tangible and intangible losses you suffered.
+Risky medical procedures, such as surgery, can also result in spinal cord injuries.
+Worth noting is the fact that not all of these incidents are accidental; some are from doctor negligence.
+In this case, civil liability falls on the party at fault, be it doctors, nurses, or manufacturers of defective medical products.
+Our knowledgeable Conroe lawyers can help you file a spinal cord injury lawsuit after an act of medical malpractice so that you can recoup the tangible and intangible losses you suffered.

 Your compensation should cover: